gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 ![**Posterior distributions for hyper-parameters and replicate parameters.**
 (A) The posterior probability distribution for $\tilde{\alpha}$ and
 $\tilde{\langle A \rangle}$.
 Probability increases from light to dark red.
-The replicate parameter (blue) and hyper-parameter (red) marginalized posterior probability distributions for $\alpha$ (B) and $\langle A \rangle$ (C).
+The replicate parameter (purple) and hyper-parameter (orange) are marginalized posterior probability distributions for $\alpha$ (B) and $\langle A \rangle$ (C).
 The [Python code (`ch9_figS4.py`)](https://github.com/gchure/phd/blob/master/src/chapter_09/code/ch9_figS4.py) used to generate this figure can be found on the thesis [GitHub